 …It goes to this landing page, which doesn’t feature the same level of upmarket design as past landing pages because it includes the misalignment of elements, like the CTA:

-However, Naturebox, features a clean design with proper alignment and high-converting copy to introduce their users to their customer journey:
+However, Naturebox, features a clean design with proper alignment and high-converting copy to introduce their target users to their customer journey:

 3. Quality copy